-During the year ended June 30, 2010, the Foundation paid the Authority \$701,946 for economic development commitments.
+During the year ended June 30, 2011, the Foundation paid the Authority \$132,828 for economic development commitments and other expenses.
 The Foundation has remaining commitments with the Authority to provide financial incentives on behalf of a tenant that has chosen to locate in the TransPark.
-Payments totaling \$130,075 each year for the next three years are expected to be paid by the Foundation.
-In total, the Foundation has \$390,225 in commitments.
+Payments totaling \$130,075 each year are expected to be paid by the Foundation.
+The Foundation also has a commitment with the Authority to provide financial assistance to support transitional activities at the Authority in the amount of \$100,000.
+This amount was paid in July 2011.